-Social media is much more than tweeting your feelings, posting an Instagram picture of you and your friends going out, and wishing someone happy birthday on Facebook.
-In today’s age of the Internet and digital media, social media has become a tool for businesses, non-profits, government agencies, and every day people to use daily.
-Having a skill of social media is an actual skill, one that every intern should have and one that will impress any interviewer you encounter.
+Social media is much more than tweeting your feelings, posting an Instagram picture of you and your friends going out and wishing someone happy birthday on Facebook.
+In today’s age of the Internet and digital media, social media has become a tool for businesses, non-profits, government agencies and every day people to use daily.
+Social media expertise is an actual skill, one that every intern should have and one that will impress any interviewer you encounter.

-Problems can be tackled as a team and through learning and spending more time with social media.
+Problems can be tackled as a team as well as through learning and spending more time with social media.
 Anyone that desires to work in the communication field needs some sort of social media experience aside from personal interaction.
-You can take a social media class, read online articles, or learn through experience.
+You can take a social media class, read online articles or learn through experience.

 These are a few things you should know:

 1. You gain followers through following others too.